AlexLipp/POOPy/README.md

 ## Description

 This is a Python package for interfacing with live data from Event Duration Monitoring (EDM) devices maintained by English and Welsh Water Companies.
 This package was ostensibly developed to provide the back-end for [SewageMap.co.uk](https://github.com/AlexLipp/thames-sewage) but may be generically useful for those **exploring the impact of sewage discharges on rivers**.
-Currently, `POOPy` supports data from the following water companies:
+Currently, `POOPy` supports data from all of the major water and sewerage companies:

 | Water Company                        | `WaterCompany` Object Name  |
 |------------------------------------|-----------------------|